marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

         # <atom>
         return atom

+    def _parse_concat(self) -> Node:
+        star = self._parse_star()

+        # <star> <concat>
+        if self.next() not in {"|", ")", None}:
+          return Concat(star, self._parse_concat())

+        # <star>
+        return star

-    def parse_binary(self) -> Node:
+    def _parse_alt(self) -> Node:
-        unary = self.parse_unary()
+        concat = self._parse_concat()

-        # <unary> "|" <binary>
+        # <concat> "|" <alt>
         if self.next() == "|":
-            return Alt(unary, self.parse_binary())
+          return Alt(concat, self._parse_alt())

-        # <unary>
+        # <concat>
-        return unary
+        return concat

-    # this is the entrypoint, aka parse_expr
     def parse(self) -> Node:
-        binary = self.parse_binary()

-        # <binary> <expr>
-        if self.next() not in {"|", ")", None}:
-            return Concat(binary, self.parse())

-        # <binary>
-        return binary
+        return self._parse_alt()
 ```

 I've tried to cut everything but the underlying structure, so some machinery you might expect to see is omitted, such as tracking position in the token list.

 ## Automata

-We're on to implementing automata!
-This is the home stretch now, I'll be honest with you that this post has become much longer than I was expecting 😅 But I feel like I have stuck to my desire to write the kind of content I would have wanted to read, and I hope it has been helpful, or at least interesting, to you so far.
+Implementing automata!
+This is the home stretch now, I'll be honest with you that this post has become much longer than I was anticipating 😅 But I've stuck to my desire to write content I would have wanted to read, and I hope it has been helpful, or at least interesting, to you so far.

 The full code for this section can be found [here][impl-auto].

-Since we're going to want to implement many different automata constructions it will be useful to have some uniform interface for all these implementations, and so again we're going to use an abstract base class.
+Since we're going to want to implement many different automata it will be useful to have a uniform interface for them all, and so again we're going to use an abstract base class.

-Let's take a brief moment to design this interface.
 We've already stated way above that we're done when we have a uniform function to test all of our automata with `(pattern, match)` pairs of strings.
 This function will have to parse each pattern into the given automata, and ask the automata whether it accepts the given match string.
 So an `accepts` method will be part of the interface.

 The `accepts` method will need to know which state to start in, how to transition from one state to others and whether a state is final or not.
 Hence, we're going to need methods for `initial`, `final` and `transition` on the base class.
 These will be abstract methods though because it is exactly the responsibility of each implementation to provide this behaviour, it's what makes them different after all.

-We've indicated that we want a uniform method to construct the automata, so this will be in the interface as well.
-I will implement this as a `from_node` method which will take a `Node`.
-My reason for not providing a `from_pattern` method taking a string is to avoid placing the `Parser` machinery in the `Automata` implementation.
+We've mentioned that we want a uniform method to construct the automata, so this will be in the interface as well.
+I will implement this as a `from_node` method which will take an instance of `Node`.
+I don't want to provide a `from_pattern` method, taking a string, to avoid including `Parser` machinery in the `Automata` implementation.

 ### Base Class